Value Investing, Strategy & Screening Guide + eBook/pdf

 Value investing is ultimately a matter of strategy.
 Thus, we can think of value-investment masters like Buffett and Graham as strategists.

-One of Buffett’s conclusions is that a company is not safe unless it is growing.
-Buffett designed the strategy of buying growing companies to ensure growth and cash flow.
+One of Buffett’s conclusions is that a company is unsafe unless it grows.
+To ensure growth and cash flow, Buffett designed the strategy of buying growing companies.

 Dividend Value Strategy

-Dividend value is used by both Graham and Buffett because it ensures a steady flow of cash.
-The difference is that Buffett and Graham use the dividend value differently.
+Graham and Buffett use dividend value because it ensures a steady cash flow.
+The difference is that they use dividend values differently.

 Franchise value is key to the Buffett strategy but ignored in the Graham strategy.
 Buffett will pay more for companies with strong franchises because he thinks strong franchises make more money.

-Graham strategists view a company’s share price as a more important metric than the franchise value.
-In the Graham worldview, the share price can tell you if a company is overpriced or underpriced.
+Graham strategists view a company’s share price as a more important metric than its franchise value.
+In their worldview, the share price can tell whether a company is overpriced or underpriced.

 Under the Buffett worldview, the share price has no relation to the company’s true value.
-Buffett thinks of the franchise value as a better indicator of a company’s true value.
+Buffett considers the franchise value a better indicator of a company’s true value.
 In Buffett’s world, the higher the franchise value, the more money the company can make.

 The Strategy of Market Irrationality

-The basis of Graham’s strategy is the idea that the market often grossly under prices good stocks.
+Graham’s strategy is based on the idea that the market is often grossly under-priced good stocks.
 A popular view of Graham investors is that investors pay less for stocks they dislike and boring stocks.

-Another of Graham’s ideas is that investors pay more for stocks they like, even if those stocks make less money.
+Another of Graham’s ideas is that investors pay more for stocks they like, even if they make less money.
 Modern value investors use the slang of sexy and unsexy stocks.

-Value investors believe people pay more for attractive or fashionable or “sexy” stocks.
-Therefore, many value investors look closely at unattractive, boring, and unfashionable, or “unsexy” stocks.
+Value investors believe people pay more for attractive, fashionable, or “sexy” stocks.
+Therefore, many value investors look closely at unattractive, boring, unfashionable, or “unsexy” stocks.
 These people seek good stocks that the market does not appreciate.

-A Graham value investor could buy an oil company instead of a tech stock, for instance.
+For instance, a Graham value investor could buy an oil company instead of a tech stock.
 The oil company is old-fashioned, boring, and offensive to some people, but it makes money.
-The tech company is attractive and flashy, but it could make no money.
+The tech company is attractive and flashy but could make no money.

-Market irrationality partially explains Graham’s question of: “does it make money?”
+Market irrationality partially explains Graham’s question: “Does it make money?”
 Graham investors often look at the balance sheet and ignore the business.

 Buffett thinks that popular opinion and the media create market irrationality.
 Buffett watches the news and looks for bad news about good companies.